-Facilitated by the Melissa Roberts Foundation and an educator with lived experience of voice-hearing, this course will provide students with information about the worldwide Hearing Voices movement and local self-help groups.
+Facilitated by the Melissa Roberts Foundation, this course will provide students with information about the worldwide Hearing Voices movement and local self-help groups.
 Students will develop a better understanding of the voice hearing experience and ways of working with voice hearers.